 “Just stay with me,” Emily said, her voice barely audible.

-She carried Ben, his head against her shoulder, and pulled Clara toward the stairs, their footsteps echoing in the hall.
-The house creaked around them, a low groan that sounded like laughter—guttural, wrong, like something mocking them from the shadows.
-Every step felt like wading through molasses, the air heavy, pressing against her chest.
+She carried Ben, his head resting on her shoulder, and pulled Clara toward the stairs.
+Their footsteps echoed in the hall as the house creaked around them, the sounds almost like laughter.
+Every step felt slow and difficult, the air heavy and pressing on her chest.

-At the top of the stairs, Emily froze, her blood turning to ice.
-The clown statue stood at the bottom, blocking their path.
-It hadn’t been there when she’d gone upstairs—she was sure of it.
-Its grin was obscene now, the paint peeling to reveal gray plaster beneath, like decayed skin.
+At the top of the stairs, Emily stopped in shock.
+The clown statue was at the bottom, blocking their way.
+It hadn’t been there before—she was certain.
+Its grin looked twisted, and the paint was peeling to show gray plaster underneath.

-The crack on its cheek had spread, splitting the face in two, and the blue hair hung in clumps, dripping with something dark and viscous.
-Its eyes gleamed, not with light but with intent, as if it knew exactly what it was doing.
+The crack on its cheek had widened, splitting the face, and the blue hair hung in clumps, dripping with something dark.
+Its eyes seemed to shine with purpose, almost as if it were aware of what it was doing.

 Clara whimpered, clutching Emily’s arm so tightly it hurt.
 Ben buried his face in Emily’s shoulder, his small body trembling.
 “He’s here,” Clara whispered, her voice barely a breath.
 “He’s always here.”